Merzasphor/MWSE/docs/source/lua/api/tes3/addItem.rst

 tes3.addItem
 ====================================================================================================

-Adds an item to a given reference's inventory.
+Adds an item to a given reference's inventory or mobile's inventory.

 Returns
 ----------------------------------------------------------------------------------------------------